>> write // blaaaags and reflections // biographical timeline

-February: Travels to New Orleans in Louisiana to participate in the fourth cohort of the Discerning Leaders program where Lasallians have an opportunity to explore the possibilities of answering the call and discerning their aspirations toward higher leadership in an educational setting.
+February: Travels to New Orleans, LA to participate in the fourth cohort of the Discerning Leaders program where Lasallians have an opportunity to explore the possibilities of answering the call and discerning their aspirations toward higher leadership in an educational setting.
 The opportunity to sit down with and hear from presidents and principals gives Chris unique lenses with which to examine the inner workings of school administration.

 Participates in the Western Catholic Educational Association's Ensuring Educational Excellence [E3] Accreditation visit to Moreau Catholic High School, an educational institution conducted by the Brothers of the Holy Cross.
 Chris gains an appreciation for the many ways in which Holy Cross spirituality and Lasallian spirituality crossover, no pun intended.

 March: Travel: Chris and Pia travel to Maui, HI over Easter break.
 Notable highlights include a pineapple plantation tour, a visit to the top of Mount Haleakala, eating copious amounts of Ahi Poke, and long walks on the beach.